Campus Naloxone (Narcan) Distribution Program

 Note: Naloxone (Narcan) nasal spray was approved for over-the-counter sale by the FDA in March 2023.
 No prescription is needed.
 It is available at most CVS and Walgreens pharmacies, as well as HEB.

-An opioid overdose may lead to symptoms that may resemble other medical emergencies such as alcohol poisoning or overdose of sedatives.
-So, learning to recognize the symptoms of opioid overdose is important.
+An opioid poisoning may lead to symptoms that may resemble other medical emergencies such as alcohol poisoning or overdose of sedatives.
+So, learning to recognize the symptoms of opioid poisoning is important.

-If you suspect a person is a victim of opioid overdose, you should:
+If you suspect a person is a victim of opioid poisoning, you should:

-Naloxone can rapidly reverse the overdose effects and restore normal breathing.
+Naloxone can rapidly reverse the poisoning effects and restore normal breathing.
 However, Naloxone is effective for only 30-60 minutes.
-So, emergency care is still important to ensure that the victim of an overdose does not revert to their overdose state.
+So, emergency care is still important to ensure that the victim of a poisoning does not revert to their poisoned state.

 Administering Naloxone to a person who may be suffering from alcohol poisoning or sedative overdose will not harm them—but it will also not help them.
 Calling 911 to request emergency services is critical.